nyi11a/frontend-nanodegree-mobile-portfolio/README.md

 function changePizzaSizes(size)
-1. Forced synchronous layout avoided by turning queryselectall into variable randomPizzas, var newWidth added to switch case rather than inside function. function updatePositions() {
+1. Forced synchronous layout avoided by turning queryselectall into variable randomPizzas, var newWidth added to switch case rather than inside function.

+resizePizzas function
+1. Placed naming of var pizzasDiv outside for loop

+function updatePositions() {
-2. Items defined via GetElementsByClassName instead of querySelectAll
+1. Items defined via GetElementsByClassName instead of querySelectAll
-3. Cached the items.length even though it only makes a small difference in speed, but every millisecond counts
+2. Cached the items.length even though it only makes a small difference in speed, but every millisecond counts
-3. Placed naming of var pizzasDiv outside for loop
-4. Took document.body.scrollTop out of the for loop and placed it in a variable that we can then call in the for loop 5.Calculated repeating values for phase and pushed them into an empty array (phaseList), for loop then iterates through array instead of recalculating for each pizza
+3. Took document.body.scrollTop out of the for loop and placed it in a variable that we can then call in the for loop 4.Calculated repeating values for phase and pushed them into an empty array (phaseList), for loop then iterates through array instead of recalculating for each pizza
-6. Added widthMove variable and changed the for loop to accomodate it
+5. Added widthMove variable and changed the for loop to accomodate it
-7. Used translateX instead of basicLeft
+6. Used translateX instead of basicLeft

- 8. added eventlistener to window, as it decouples scrolling from updating- taken from Udacity forum discussion: https://discussions.udacity.com/t/still-below-60fps-when-scrolling-due-to-painting-even-though-i-did-all-the-optimization-please-help/36979 in DOMContentLoaded listener, getElementsbyID used instead of queryselector
+7. Added eventlistener to window, as it decouples scrolling from updating- taken from Udacity forum discussion: https://discussions.udacity.com/t/still-below-60fps-when-scrolling-due-to-painting-even-though-i-did-all-the-optimization-please-help/36979 in DOMContentLoaded listener, getElementsbyID used instead of queryselector
- 9. redudce number of pizzas created at start tbe relative to the screen's height and width addEventListener('DOMContentLoaded', function() {
+8. Reduce number of pizzas created at start tbe relative to the screen's height and width addEventListener('DOMContentLoaded', function() {
- 10. Added 'translateZ(0)' and will-change: transform to CSS
+9. Added 'translateZ(0)' and will-change: transform to CSS

 You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).